 \subsection{The Duality of Representation}

 The central theoretical finding of this paper is the dual nature of the memory representation.
-The Walsh analysis (Sec.~\ref{sec:walsh}) demonstrated that the network learns a sparse input mapping, effectively performing feature selection.
-In stark contrast, the parameter representation in the feature space is dense and holographic, as shown by its sensitivity to pruning (Sec.~\ref{sec:sparsity}).
-This duality suggests an optimal trade-off: the network identifies a small set of critical features for efficiency, but encodes them in a distributed, fault-tolerant manner for robustness.
-This principle may extend beyond associative memory to general-purpose neural computation.
+The Walsh analysis (Sec.~\ref{sec:walsh}) showed that the network learns a sparse input mapping, effectively performing feature selection.
+In contrast, the parameter representation in the feature space remains dense and holographic, as indicated by its sensitivity to pruning (Sec.~\ref{sec:sparsity}).
+This duality suggests a trade-off between efficiency and robustness: the network identifies a relatively small set of informative features while encoding them in a distributed and fault-tolerant manner.
+This principle may extend beyond associative memory to more general forms of neural computation.